backstage/backstage/docs/backend-system/building-plugins-and-modules/08-migrating.md

           catalogApi,
           discovery,
         })
-          // We pass in the all the registered suppliers to the builder.
+          // We pass in the registered supplier from the extension point.
-          .setClusterSuppliers(...extensionPoint.getClusterSuppliers())
+          .setClusterSupplier(extensionPoint.getClusterSupplier())
           .build();
         http.use(router);
       },